OptimusCrime/dnd-simple-encounter-manager/README.md

 # Dungeons and Dragons &ndash; Simple Encounter Manager

-Simple tool to run Dungeons and Dragons encounters.
+Simple tool to help you run Dungeons and Dragons encounters.
 Kept purposefully simple.

 ## How to use